Best gardening tools

 This tool may be an unusual-looking implement, but it’s just the right shape for scraping weeds out of the hard-to-reach gaps between paving slabs.
 This one is from Burgon & Ball, and it comes with an FSC-approved wood handle with a leather hanging cord.

 With a gardening knife in your pocket, you can easily prune plants and bushes as you go about various outdoor tasks.
-For classic design, try this one from Burgon & Ball and the RHS.
-It’s got a 9cm, high-carbon steel blade, which tucks into an FSC-certified oak handle.
-Inside, it’s fitted with a rust-resistant brass housing to keep it clean and effective for years.
+For classic design, try this one from Draper.
+It’s got an 8cm, stainless steel blade, which tucks into an FSC-certified oak handle.
+The classic design and high-quality materials make this a popular choice for seasoned gardeners.

 Hori Hori tool for uprooting plants